google/WebFundamentals/src/site/documentation/performance/optimizing-content-efficiency/image-optimization.markdown

 1. **Are you optimizing a photo, screenshot, or a similar image asset?
 Use JPEG.**
   * JPEG uses a combination of lossy and lossless optimization to reduce filesize of the image asset.
 Try several JPEG quality levels to find the best quality vs. filesize tradeoff for your asset.

-Finally, once you’ve determined the optimal image format and its settings for each of your assets, consider adding an additional variant encoded in WebP and JPEG XR.
+Finally, once you've determined the optimal image format and its settings for each of your assets, consider adding an additional variant encoded in WebP and JPEG XR.
 Both of of these formats are new, and unfortunately are not (yet) universally supported by all browsers, but they can nonetheless provide significant savings for newer clients - e.g. on average, WebP delivers a [30% filesize decrease](https://developers.google.com/speed/webp/docs/webp_study) over a comparable JPEG image.

 Since neither WebP and JPEG XR are universally supported, you will need to add additional logic to your application or servers to serve the appropriate resource: